htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 ``export``
 ^^^^^^^^^^

+Time to get back to ``testmodel.py``.
 We will implement both export schemes: ONNX and BentoML.

 Exporting to ONNX is relatively straightforward if not for the fact that transformer models need to be dealt with specially.
 For this reason, we export the DistilBERT encoder and the classifier head as separate ONNX graphs using different facilities.